Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 - Added Criopyrinthquartz and Pyrinthquartz to minerals trader if ISA.Patches is active
 - Added Artificial Hive and the maggot queen
 - Added Artificial Hive and the maggot queen to apicultural traders if ISA.hornetkeeping is active
+- Changed techlevel for various drugs from industrial to medieval and researches
+- Locked some drugs behind stonecutting research

 30/11/2025